jwt625/jwt625.github.io/_posts/2024-10-07-yapping-on-ebeam-lithography.md

-# Ebeam basic specs and why
+# Ebeam specs and why

 I think many people, me included, do not appreciate the performance or requirements of ebeam lithography (EBL) enough.
 Before we get into the details, let's get a taste of the way I would love more people to be doing and looking at things: order of magnitude estimations.
 Let's take the example of how to deflect the electron beam.